 - Sign up at Sky Bet using this link

 - Place any qualifying bet

 - Claim your £30 bonus

 NEW CUSTOMERS ONLY.
 FIRST SINGLE & E/W BET ONLY.
 5P MINIMUM STAKE.
 ODDS OF 1/1 OR GREATER.
 3 X £10 BET TOKENS.
 FREE BET STAKES NOT INCLUDED IN RETURNS.
 FREE BETS EXCLUDE VIRTUALS.
 FREE BETS ARE NON WITHDRAWABLE.
 FREE BETS EXPIRE AFTER 30 DAYS.
 ELIGIBILITY RESTRICTIONS AND FURTHER T&CS APPLY.
 18+.
 BEGAMBLEAWARE.ORG

 Although often cited as one of the best strikers in the world, Harry Kane clearly would never have made it as a No.1.

 Tottenham faced Asteras Tripolis in the Europa League and looked assured of victory after Kane had bagged himself a hat-trick to put Spurs out of reach.

-Spurs ‘keeper Hugo Lloris had to go off through injury so Kane replaced the Frenchman in goal.
-His first shot faced was from a free-kick, which most ‘keepers would, and should, have dealt with comfortably.
+But late on, Spurs ‘keeper Hugo Lloris was sent off for a foul outside the area and Kane replaced the Frenchman in goal.
+His first shot faced was from the resulting free-kick, which most ‘keepers would, and should, have dealt with comfortably.